jmisabella/zz-time/BUG_REPORT.md

 # Bug Report: Voice Selection Issues

+---

+## Bug #-1: Meditation Replay Bug (SHELVED - Low Priority)

+**Reported:** 2025-12-27
+**Status:** SHELVED - Occurs infrequently (around 5th toggle), low priority

+### Description
+After toggling the Leaf button on/off multiple times (approximately 5 times), the meditation occasionally fails to play when re-toggling the Leaf button on.

+### Steps to Reproduce
+1. Click Leaf button to play meditation → works ✓
+2. Click Leaf button to stop meditation → works ✓
+3. Click Leaf button to play meditation → works ✓
+4. Repeat steps 2-3 several more times
+5. On approximately the 5th toggle, meditation fails to play

+### Frequency
+Intermittent - does not occur on 1st or 2nd toggle, typically appears around the 5th toggle

+### Impact
+**LOW** - Bug occurs infrequently and only after multiple toggles.
+Users can typically work around it by clicking the Leaf button again.

+### Notes
+- This is a recurring regression bug that has been fixed multiple times (see change_log.md entries from 2025-12-25 and 2025-12-26)
+- The fix from 2025-12-25 16:00 (checking `isSpeaking` instead of `isPlayingMeditation`) is in place
+- May be related to race conditions or delayed callbacks from AVSpeechSynthesizer
+- Shelved for now to focus on higher priority features and more reproducible bugs

+---

+## Historical Bug Report (2025-12-26)

 2025-12-27
 Please check the context.md and change_log.md and README.md.
 There is a bug: from ExpandingView, I click the Leaf button to play a random meditation.
 Then I untoggle the Leaf button to disable meditation.
 I then re-toggle the Leaf button, expecing a different random meditation but when retoggling the Leaf button, usually the meditation does not play and then stops working from then onwards.
 If I retoggle the Leaf button too many times, often only a 2nd time, then it seems to stop working at triggering the meditation voice.
 Please check this.
 Now, specifically, I believe this is a bug we solved at least once or twice in the change_log.md but it seems to keep coming bacvk as we do further edeevelopment, apparently a regression.
 We had solved this before, but somehow I believe that work we did on 12/25 and 12/26 may have reintroduced this bug.
 Please help me with this.

 **Date:** 2025-12-26
 **Platform:** iOS